justinchapdelaine/wolle/README.md

 - This is a minimal scaffold for Phase 1.
 It includes a simple Ollama helper that attempts an HTTP health check at http://127.0.0.1:11434 and falls back to checking the `ollama` CLI.
 - For the full PRD features (context menus, installer, model provisioning, robust positioning), further work is required.
+- Press Esc to close the Wolle window quickly.
+The app starts hidden to avoid white flash and reveals once the frontend is ready (with a 250 ms safety fallback).

 ## WebView2 preflight